jahrik/docker-swarm-monitor/PART_02.md

         mode: 0644
       register: prom_conf

-A check to see if Prometheus is running or not with the [uri module](http://docs.ansible.com/ansible/latest/modules/uri_module.html).
-This also registers a variable, `result` containing a status code returned from whatever webserver it's pointed at.
+A check to see if Prometheus is running or not, with the [uri module](http://docs.ansible.com/ansible/latest/modules/uri_module.html).
+This also registers a variable, `result`, containing a status code returned from whatever webserver it's pointed at.
 In this case, I'm pulling the default IPv4 address from the host that ansible is currently running on and adding `:9090/graph` to the end of that, in hopes of reaching Prometheus.
 Notice how this one also has `ignore_erros: true`.
 The reason for this, is for the very first time this runs on docker or for times when Prometheus is not actually running.
 Without that, you will get a status_code back that does not equal 200 and this task will fail.

     - name: Check if prometheus is running
       ignore_errors: true